Conquest, 2004

 My love of automobiles extended to the DeSoto, and as a child I was asked often about this connection, either in jokes or in admiration.
 My fascination with automobiles, their design, beauty, and power, brought me, like so many others into the world of art.
 It is with a sense of deep connection to the presence of the automobile within which informs my work.
 From the 1996 work, “The Sound of the Trumpet,” that utilized a powerful V-8 engine, to the smaller sculptural series, “Recumbent” where the language of automobile, native and conquistador are combined with the memorial of my father, automotive language, technique and surfaces have figured largely in my work.
 In 2002, I completed a mock-up for a large-scale work of thirteen customized cars, “La Cena Pasada,” is based on fresco of The Last Supper, by Da Vinci.

 “Conquest” is a project to trace the ironic threads of DeSoto: automobile, conquistador, myself and our culture It proposes that the metaphor of history is a set of divergent parallel universes in which to traverse and communicate with.
-As of January 2004 I have created a counterfeit product; this automobile has never existed in the history of the marque.
-This automobile design is based on a mid 1960’s Chrysler Corporation platform, and will be endowed with a unique DeSoto style that extends the design philosophy of the Chrysler’s design chief, Elwood Engel, while meshing with my own.
+I have created a counterfeit product; this automobile never existed in the history of the marque.
+The automobile design is based on a mid 1960’s Chrysler Corporation platform and is endowed with a unique DeSoto style that extends the design philosophy of the Chrysler design chief Elwood Engel, while meshing with my own.
 I have interpreted a new model, the CONQUEST with redesigned instruments, wheel covers, roof design, monikers, upholstery, color schemes, and mechanical characteristics.
-Along with the physical transformation and presence of the automobile,various documents that illustrate the mentality of the colonial mind.
+Along with the physical transformation and presence of the automobile there are various documents that illustrate the mentality of the colonial mind: within the owners manual and window sticker are remants of the REQUIREMENTO, the legal document read to Native peoples before their submission to Spain and the Catholic Church.

 Conquest at the Aldrich Contemporary Art Museum, Ridgefield, CT, 2006